 The major limitation of pentamidine is the high frequency of toxic adverse effects, including acute kidney injury, hypotension, and hypoglycemia.

-Adjunctive therapy with corticosteroids is recommended for patients with a Pao2< 70 mm Hg.
-The suggested regimen is prednisone 40 mg po bid (or its equivalent) for the first 5 days, 40 mg po once/day for the next 5 days (or 20 mg bid), and then 20 mg po once/day for the duration of treatment.
+Adjunctive therapy with corticosteroids is recommended for patients with a PaO2 < 70 mm Hg.
+The suggested regimen is prednisone 40 mg orally twice a day (or its equivalent) for the first 5 days, 40 mg orally once a day for the next 5 days (or 20 mg twice a day), and then 20 mg orally once a day for the duration of treatment.

-HIV-infected patients who have had P. jirovecii pneumonia or who have a CD4+ T lymphocyte count < 200/μL should receive prophylaxis with TMP/SMX 80/400 mg once/day; if this regimen is not tolerated, dapsone 100 mg po once/day or aerosolized pentamidine 300 mg once/month can be used.
-These prophylactic regimens are also probably indicated for non–HIV-infected patients at risk of P. jiroveciipneumonia.
+HIV-infected patients who have had P. jirovecii pneumonia or who have a CD4+ T cell count < 200/microL should receive prophylaxis with TMP/SMX 80/400 mg orally once a day; if this regimen is not tolerated, dapsone 100 mg orally once a day or aerosolized pentamidine 300 mg once a month can be used.
+These prophylactic regimens are also indicated for many non–HIV-infected patients at risk of P. jirovecii pneumonia.

 Consider P. jirovecii pneumonia in patients who are immunosuppressed, even if they have mild respiratory symptoms and even if the chest x-ray is normal.

-Do histopathologic examination on induced sputum or bronchoscopically obtained sputum.
+Do histopathologic examination on induced sputum or bronchoscopically obtained samples.